avamsi/climate/README.md

 ### Commands

-With Eclipse, to create a command, all you need to do is create a struct (and then pass it to `eclipse.Execute`).
+With Clifr, to create a command, all you need to do is create a struct (and then pass it to `clifr.Execute`).
 To make the "root" command itself runnable, you just add an `Execute` (note that it's exported) method to the struct.
 And to add subcommands, you just add more exported methods to the struct --